 Aside from the exclusion (absolute or relative contraindications) of subjects who are unable to remain still enough to obtain adequate imaging (See Section 3.1.2.3 for information on subject sedation), subject selection for amyloid PET imaging is an issue beyond the scope of this Profile.
-Guidance for the use of amyloid to support diagnosis of symptomatic patients has been published in "Appropriate Use Criteria for Amyloid PET: A Report of the Amyloid Imaging Task Force".
+Guidance for the use of amyloid to support diagnosis of symptomatic patients has been published in "Refer to Appropriate Use Criteria for Amyloid PET: A Report of the Amyloid Imaging Task Force".
 Asymptomatic or other clinical trials are guided by study objectives.
+See tracer, the Society of Nuclear Medicine and Molecular Imaging, and the

-See tracer manufacturer guidance for additional information regarding patient exclusions.
+478 Alzheimer's Association and manufacturer guidance for more additional information regarding patient selection exclusions.